Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Secrets Manager

-* Newer service, meant for storing secrets
+* Stores and rotate secrets safely without the need for code deployments
 * Capability to force rotation of secrets every X days
 * Automate generation of secrets on rotation (uses Lambda)
+* Built-in Integration with:
-* Built-in Integration with Amazon RDS (MySQL, PostgreSQL, Aurora), Amazon Redshift, Amazon DocumentDB
+    * Amazon RDS (MySQL, PostgreSQL, Aurora)
+    * Amazon Redshift
+    * Amazon DocumentDB
 * Secrets are encrypted using KMS

 !!! tip